andressabastos/andressabastos/README.md

 Graduada Técnica em Agropecuária. 🌱

-### 🌍 "Inteligêcia é a capacidade de se adptar a mudança" 🧠
+### 🌍 "INTELLIGENCE IS THE ABILITY TO ADAPT TO THE" 🧠

 - 📍 Goiânia - GO
 - 💻 Análise e desenvolvimento de sistemas